Conic bundle threefolds differing by a constant Brauer class and connections to rationality: A constant Brauer class from -points of

 \section{A constant Brauer class from \(k\)-points of \(\Ptildem{1}\)}

 Let \(\pi\colon X \to \PP^2\) be a geometrically standard conic bundle whose discriminant curve is a smooth quartic, as in Section~\ref{sec:IJTBackground}.
 In this section, we pull back \(\pi\colon X \to \PP^2\) to obtain a conic bundle over an open subset of \(\Ptildem{1}\) and then show that if \(\Ptildem{1}(k)\neq\emptyset\) then this conic bundle is constant, i.e., its Brauer class is in the image of the map \(\Br k\to \Br \kk(\Ptildem{1})\).
-This construction can be viewed as a globalization of the argument in \cite{FJSVV}*{Section 6.4}, and, as such, the resulting Brauer class can be viewed as an obstruction to descending representatives of curve classes to \(k\) (see Corollary~\ref{cor:alphatilde-ch2} for details).
+This construction can be viewed as a globalization of the argument in \cite{FJSVV}*{Section 6.4}.

-By Equation~\eqref{def:Ptilde1}, a point \(x\in\Ptildem{1}\) corresponds to an effective divisor \(D_x\) on \(\Deltatilde\), whose image under the pushforward by \(\varpi\colon\Deltatilde \to \Delta\) is contained in a line in \(\PP^2\) (defined over \(\kk(x)\)).
-We write \(\ell_{x}=\Span(\varpi_*{D_x})\) for this line.
+By Equation~\eqref{def:Ptilde1}, a point \(x\in\Ptildem{1}\) corresponds to an effective divisor \(D_x\) on \(\Deltatilde_{\kk(x)}\), whose image under the pushforward by \(\varpi\colon\Deltatilde \to \Delta\) is contained in a line in \(\PP^2\) (defined over \(\kk(x)\)).
+We write \(\ell(x) \colonequals \Span(\varpi_*{D_x})\) for this line.
 Let \(I\) be the universal line over \(\Ptildem{1}\):